LucasEnard/Contest-Sustainability/README.md

 # 9. Conclusion
-From here you should be able to use any model that you need or own on IRIS.<br>
+From here you should be able to use some models that you may need on IRIS and fine-tune them as you wish.<br>
-**NOTE** that you can create a `Python.MLOperation` ( Hugging face operation ) for each of your model and have them on at the same time.
+This template is supposed to be modified to suits your need and was created as a base for any AI and IRIS project that has sustainability and interoperability in mind.

+Due to the lack of time I was unable to add an API that was supposed to use a Director to directly communicate with the production and allow the users to make request to the models.<br> However, if you are still interested in an IRIS API using this Python module you can check [my GitHub](https://github.com/LucasEnard/) or you can directly go to [my example of API in Python for IRIS](https://github.com/LucasEnard/iris-python-flask-api-template).

+Link to my DC profile : https://community.intersystems.com/user/lucas-enard-0